 The erosive action of running water in streams, which excavates and carries away material from the bed and banks.
 SCOUR may occur in both earth and solid rock material (StreamNet, 2012).
-The removal of river and stream bed material caused by swiftly moving water.
-The presence of LWM in a stream channel can restrict channel width, accelerating flow and increasing the water's force on stream bed material and causing SCOUR around and downstream of the restriction.
+The presence of LWM in a stream channel can restrict channel width, accelerating flow and increase the water's force on stream bed material and causing downstream SCOUR.
 This process is key in the creation of pools and riffles essential for good salmon habitat.
 SCOUR is also a major cause of bridge failure when bridge supports restrict stream channels.